bioimage-io/bioimageio-chatbot/README.md

 ```
 This will create a local server, and the BioImage.IO Chatbot is available at: http://127.0.0.1:9000/public/apps/bioimageio-chatbot-client/index

-Open the link in a browser and you will see the chat interface.
+Open the link in a browser, and you will see the chat interface.

 Please note that the chatbot server may not be accessible to users outside your local network.

 A user guide and technical overview can be found [here](./docs/technical-overview.md).

-To be able to share your chatbot service over the internet (especially for the users outside your local network), you will need to expose your server publicly, otherwise, please see [Connect to Server](#connect-to-server)
+To be able to share your chatbot service over the internet (especially for users outside your local network), you will need to expose your server publicly.
+Please, see [Connect to Server](#connect-to-server)

 #### Connect to Server